• Home |

 1 2 3 4 5 6 7 8 9 +10

-Federal American Eagle 45 ACP 230-grain FMJ is not the cheapest ammo on the market, but if you prefer to use an ammo brand with a household name, these are the rounds for you.
+Federal American Eagle 45 ACP 230 grain FMJ is not the cheapest ammo on the market, but if you prefer an ammo brand that's a household name, these are the rounds for you.

-Shooters have trusted Federal American Eagle rounds for decades.
-I don't see that changing anytime soon, especially when the full metal jacket bullet's ballistics are comparable to the jacketed hollow point bullets.
+Shooters have trusted Federal American Eagle for decades.
+I don't see that changing anytime soon, especially when the full metal jacket bullet's ballistics are comparable to JHPs'.

-Though Sellier & Bellot 45 ACP 230-grain JHP doesn't have the ballistics as other high-end JHP ammo, it's nearly half the price.
-So you'll be able to practice and carry this ammo without breaking the bank.
+Although Sellier & Bellot 45 ACP 230 grain JHP doesn't have the same reliable terminal ballistics as other high-end JHP ammo, it's nearly half the price.
+You'll be able to practice and carry this ammo without breaking the bank.

-The Speer Lawman 45 ACP 230-grain TMJ is designed to perform similarly to defense or law enforcement rounds without having the increased price of a JHP bullet.
+Speer Lawman 45 ACP 230 grain TMJ is designed to perform similarly to defense or law enforcement ammo without carrying the JHP's higher manufacturing cost.

-I had to mention the Fiocchi 45 ACP 200-grain JHP because these are in the sweet spot of price point and bullet weight.
-They're not too heavy, and they're not too light.
+I have to mention the Fiocchi 45 ACP 200 grain JHP because it sits in the sweet spot of price point and bullet weight.
+Not too heavy; not too light.

 How to Choose the best 45 ACP for 1911

-However, it doesn't have to be when you narrow the considerations down to three of the most important; budget, reliability, and recoil.
+With so many options and things to consider, deciding which ammo is best for you can be daunting.
+But it doesn't have to be when you narrow your considerations down to three of the most important: budget, reliability, and recoil.

 Budget